Comingle/OSSex/README.md

 Toy.runPattern(int* function(int));
 ```

-`runPattern()` allows you to define a sequence of setting the outputs/motors to given power levels for given time durations.
+`runShortPattern()` and `runPattern()` allow you to define a sequence of setting the outputs/motors to given power levels for given time durations.
 See the **Getting Creative** section for more in-depth information on how to define your own motor patterns.

-`runPattern()` returns 1 on success, and -1 if it cannot allocate enough memory for your pattern.
+`runShortPattern()` and `runPattern()` return 1 on success and -1 if it cannot allocate enough memory for your pattern.
+It will return 0 if patternLength is null or if it can't access the first two steps of the callback function.

 ## Get device info
 ```arduino